asburyj/react-json-view/README.md

 I recommend using docker for development because it enforces environmental consistency.

-For information about contributing with Docker, see the [README in ./docker](https://github.com/mac-s-g/react-json-view/blob/master/docker/README.md#contributing-to-this-project-using-docker).
+For information about contributing with Docker, see the [README in ./docker](https://github.com/LorenzovdWeerden/react-json-view/blob/master/docker/README.md#contributing-to-this-project-using-docker).

-### Inspiration
-I drew a ton of design ideas from [react-json-tree](https://github.com/alexkuz/react-json-tree).
-Thanks to the RJT contributors for putting together an awesome component!

-I'm also inspired by users who come up with interesting feature requests.
-Reach out to me with ideas for this project or other projects you want to collaborate on.
-My email address is listed on my [github user page](https://github.com/mac-s-g).